motion/orbit/projects/blog/src/pages/update-one/index.md

 <p><center><b>"I want to understand/organize my knowledgebase, and can't."</b></center></p>

-## Orbit
+## A new deal

-Orbit is ultimately a play to upgrade our operating systems and give us control over our data.
-To do so it's designed as decentralized platform, and not service.
-This distinction is important: instead of storing data or adding a new source of truth, Orbit just helps manage existing information (much like a browser or operating system).
+Orbit is ultimately a play to give us much more control over our data.
+To do so it's designed as decentralized platform: think of it as an operating system rather than a service.
+This distinction is important.
+Instead of storing data or adding a source of truth, Orbit just manages existing information (a lot like browsers and OS's do).

-Operating systems gave us a lot of control with _files_.
-[In some forms](https://www.salon.com/2017/09/03/remember-palms-webos-maybe-not-but-apple-and-google-definitely-do/) they even had beautiful unified interfaces for contacts, calendars and messages.
-Meanwhile browsers give us the ability to explore widely, but we lose a lot of the control.
+Operating systems gave us a lot of control, via _files_.
+[In some forms](https://www.salon.com/2017/09/03/remember-palms-webos-maybe-not-but-apple-and-google-definitely-do/) they even had beautiful cross-cloud unified contacts, calendars and messages.
+Browsers gave us the ability to explore widely, but lost a lot of the control we had in files.

 Orbit wants to tilt us back to being able to manage, understand, and organize information.
-We want to enable you to:
+It aims to let you:

 - Navigate disparate knowledge quickly and easily.
 - Search intuitively by person, topic, time.